Last updated on December 12th, 2019 at 08:45 pm

 I also like to add in some Worcestershire sauce, some Tabasco, ad a hint of lemon juice to brighten it up.
 If you are making a sweet cheeseball I would leave out the savory spices and add a little vanilla extract, sugar, or honey.

 This post may contain affiliate links.
 I earn a small commission for my endorsement, recommendation, testimonial, and/or link to any products or services from this website.
 Your purchase helps support this blog at no additional cost to you and allows me to continue bringing you delicious recipes and funny stories.
 For my entire disclosure policy click here.

 How to Form a Cheese Ball

 After the cheeses and spices are mixed together, place the mixture in a pile on some plastic wrap.
 Bring up the sides and twist to form a ball or roll into a log.

 Chill for 30 minutes to an hour or up to 3 days.
-That’s why I love a cheese ball because I can make it ahead of time!!!
+That’s why I love these as appetizers, because I can make it ahead of time!!!

 What to Coat or Roll your Cheese Ball in